-The aim of the Baseline project is to produce values for Road Safety KPIs (Key Performance Indicators) in EU Member States.
-Each participating country will provide between one and eight national KPI values, that are comparable across countries and meet the minimum methodological requirements of the European Commission.
-This project will also contribute to capacity building in the EU, in particular in the Member States which have not yet collected and calculated the data for the KPIs.
+The aim of the Baseline project was to produce values for Road Safety KPIs (Key Performance Indicators) in EU Member States.
+Each participating country provided between one and eight national KPI values, that were comparable across countries and met the minimum methodological requirements of the European Commission.
+This project has also contributed to capacity building in the EU, in particular in the Member States which had not yet collected and calculated the data for the KPIs.

-The KPIs are related to the following areas
+The KPIs were related to the following areas

 - Use of seatbelts and child restraint systems

 - Use of protective helmets by riders of bicycles and Powered Two-Wheelers